Have you ever thought of gardening for mental health and the benefits that you can sow from it?

 One of my goals for gardening is not to use any pesticide, it may mean extra work for me but I know I won’t hurt other parts of the food webs like beneficial insects and our soil.

-There are a lot of ways to protects our gardens without chemicals and sometimes we need to think about the bigger part of the cycle.
+There are a lot of ways to protect our gardens without chemicals and sometimes we need to think about the bigger part of the cycle.
 This could be a whole book so let’s stop there.

 If you have more tips on eco-friendly gardening let me know in the comments!